Getting Out of Kyoto

 We took a train to Kibineguchi station and later a bus to Kibune to discover a beautiful shrine dedicated to the god of water and rain.
 We also found some tranquil spots by the river.
 Unfortunately at this time of the year many restaurants were closed so we could not enjoy sitting on one of the terraces just by the waterfalls.
-We had to be content with a small bench.
+For that reason we had to be content with a small bench.

 From Kibune our path was leading up the Mount Kurama to a temple hidden in the mountains.
 It was an easy hike and the weather was ideal so taking a break at the top just by the Kurama-dera’s main hall was fantastic.
 Beautiful views and peaceful surroundings – what a treat!
 Yuki-Jinja Shrine with a huge cedar tree, which acts as a natural torii gate, was also one of the highlights of the temple.